 According to the Institute of Medicine of the National Academies, vitamin B12 is not toxic even if taken in large amounts.
 Since there is no evidence that too much vitamin B12 can have adverse effects on our health, this institution didn’t provide tolerable upper intake levels for this nutrient.

 However, you should be cautious if you are taking supplements as they may have some side effects.
-Some of them include headaches, anxiety, itchy skin, and nausea.
-Therefore, never take dietary supplements without consulting your doctor.
+Following that, some of the vitamin B12 tablets’ side effects include: